 When the market is 'flatter', there may be fewer houses to choose from.
 Due diligence is always worth doing.

-The real estate agent selling the house should be advising you as a buyer, to do your due diligence, seek an independent building inspection by a BOINZ member and to get a lawyer.
+The real estate agent selling the house should be advising you as a buyer, to do your due diligence, seek an independent building inspection and to get a lawyer.

 Defects Disclosure and conflict of interest checks

 Before buying a house, the real estate agent selling the property is obliged under the Real Estate Act 2008 to disclose to you any information they have been advised of or made aware of by other means if it may affect your decision to purchase.